ryelle/wordpress-query-user/README.md

 As of version 1.1, the URL should _not_ include `/wp_json` – `wordpress-rest-api-oauth-1` adds that for us.

-QueryUsers
+QueryUser
 ==========

-QueryUsers is a React component used in managing the fetching of user data.
+QueryUser is a React component used in managing the fetching of user data.

 ## Usage